-Parkbourn is a residential care home.
-This service supports people with autism.
-The service can support up to eight people; there were eight people living at the service at the time of the inspection.
+Talbot Street is a residential care home.
+This service supports people with autism; The service is registered to care for three people; there were three people living at the service at the time of the inspection.

 The service has been developed and designed in line with the principles and values that underpin Registering the Right Support and other best practice guidance.
 This ensures that people who use the service can live as full a life as possible and achieve the best possible outcomes.
 The principles reflect the need for people with learning disabilities and/or autism to live meaningful lives that include control, choice, and independence.
 People using the service receive planned and co-ordinated person-centred support that is appropriate and inclusive for them.